mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf9802-exception.md

 ---
 title: CPF9802Exception class
-description: The exception that is thrown when Not authorized to object {0} in {1}
+description: "The exception that is thrown when Not authorized to object {0} in {1} "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when Not authorized to object {0} in {1}